U007D/minesweeper/README.md

 In particular, note the crate-wide strict warning settings and the safe consideration/handling/elision of indexing, bounds-checking, arithmetic overflow, panics, floating-point arithmetic and floating-point precision with respect to potentially lossy casts.
-Inversion of control and semantic logging have been omitted for brevity.
+At this point in time, inversion of control and (semantic) logging have been omitted for brevity.

 Additionally, this code was developed using a form of of Test Driven Development to evolve the solution through a series of [red green refactor](https://blog.cleancoder.com/uncle-bob/2014/12/17/TheCyclesOfTDD.html) cycles.